Improving Dynamic Object Interactions in Text-to-Video Generation with AI Feedback: Introduction

-In this paper, we investigate the recipe for improving dynamic interactions with objects in text-to-video diffusion models~\citep{ho2022videodiffusionmodels} by leveraging external feedback.
-We cover various algorithms for self-improvement based on reinforcement learning (RL) and automated feedback for text-video alignment.
-We begin by noting that two representative offline optimization algorithms, reward-weighted regression~(RWR)~\citep{peters2007reinforcement} and direct preference optimization (DPO)~\citep{rafailov2023direct}, introduced independently in prior works, have stemmed from the same objective with some design choices such as KL-regularization and policy projection.
-Based on this observation, we derive a unified objective for RL-finetuning through the lens of probabilistic inference.
-For the choice of feedback, we test metric-based feedback on semantics~\citep{radford2021clip}, human preference~\citep{wu2023hpsv2,kirstain2023pickapic}, and dynamics~\citep{huang2023vbench}, and also propose leveraging the binary feedback obtained from large-scale vision-language models (VLMs) capable of video understanding.
+In this paper, we investigate the recipe for improving dynamic interactions with objects in text-to-video diffusion models~\citep{ho2022videodiffusionmodels} through external feedback.
+We cover various self-improvement methods based on reinforcement learning (RL) and automated feedback for text-to-video generation.
+We begin by noting that two representative offline algorithms, reward-weighted regression~(RWR)~\citep{peters2007reinforcement} and direct preference optimization (DPO)~\citep{rafailov2023direct}, introduced independently in prior works, have stemmed from the same objective through the lens of probabilistic inference, with some design choices such as KL-regularization and policy projection. \textbf{This equivalence highlights that there is no dominant algorithm in principle; rather, we should care about coupling with reward and data depending on the specific use case.} For feedback choice, we test popular metric-based feedback on alignment~\citep{radford2021clip}, human preference~\citep{wu2023hpsv2,kirstain2023pickapic}, and dynamics~\citep{huang2023vbench}, and propose leveraging large-scale vision-language models (VLMs) to provide perceptual feedback carefully focusing on object interactions, because VLMs could interpret the video scenes as humans do.

-Our experiments show that the proposed framework effectively maximizes various types of feedback, though iterative optimization poses challenges: RWR struggles with unseen prompts, while DPO over-optimizes metrics and suffers from visual collapse, making the best algorithm dependent on the desired generalization.
-Metric-based feedback, used in prior works~\citep{prabhudesai2024video,li2024t2vturbo,2023InstructVideo}, poorly correlates with realistic object dynamics, as metric improvements don’t always translate to plausible physics.
-In contrast, AI feedback from VLMs and human feedback better align with realistic dynamics, achieving the most significant improvements in scene quality.
-Lastly, we found that pre-trained video generation models struggle with multi-step interactions, new object appearances, and spatial 3D relationships, while RL fine-tuning helps address these limitations.
+RL-finetuning effectively maximizes various types of reward feedback compared to SFT with self-generated data.
+Compared to popular video quality metrics in prior works~\citep{prabhudesai2024video,li2024t2vturbo,2023InstructVideo}, measuring alignment and dynamics, our approach with AI feedback drives the most significant improvements in the quality of interaction scenes; as confirmed by VLMs, human, and quality metric evaluations including smoothness and consistency from VBench~\citep{huang2023vbench}.
+Qualitatively, pre-trained text-to-video models often struggle with multi-step interactions, new object appearances, and spatial 3D relationships, while RL fine-tuning helps address these limitations.
+We lastly provide recommended algorithm choices for practitioners.